natcap/invest.users-guide/source/crop_production.rst

   **Embedded Data for Climate-specific Distribution of Observed Yields**

-    **Percentile Yield Table (CSV)**  The provided CSV tables should contain information about the average crop yield occuring within each climate-bin across several income levels for each crop in units of tons per hectare (tons/hectare).
+    **Percentile Yield Table (CSV)**  The provided CSV tables should contain information about the average crop yield occurring within each climate-bin across several income levels for each crop in units of tons per hectare (tons/ha).
 The table must have a 'climate_bin' column containing values 0 through 100.
 The table must have at least one additional column representing a percentile yield within the given climate-bin for a particular crop - an example set of columns could be: 'yield_25th', 'yield_50th', 'yield_75th', 'yield_95th'.
 So, this example table would have the following columns: 'crop', 'climate_bin', 'yield_25th', 'yield_50th', 'yield_75th', 'yield_95th'.
 Each file should be prepended with the name of the crop in lowercase, followed by an underscore to help the program parse the file.
 The tables reside in the 'climate_percentile_yield' folder of the provided spatial dataset.

       ===========  ==========  ==========  ==========  ==========  ===
       climate_bin  yield_25th  yield_50th  yield_75th  yield_95th  ...